tvdybgggh/Trash-Recycling-Compost-Sorter/README.md

 ## Model Information
 The system uses the YOLO object detection models trained on the COCO dataset for recognizing a wide range of items.
 Specific categories relevant to waste sorting (e.g., bottles for recycling) are identified for targeted action.

+## Hardware Setup
+-Setup the hardware like it is shown in the images in the respository.
+The password to the current Jetson Nano is "tvdybgggh1"

 ## Future Work
 - Enhance the model's accuracy by training on a dataset specifically designed for waste materials.